V-Sekai/manuals/decisions/20240706-motion-capture-bill-of-materials.md

-# Proposed: Maximum Streaming Bill of Materials Setup for Motion Capture
+# Draft: Maximum Streaming Bill of Materials Setup for Motion Capture

 ## The Context